silnrsi/unicode-resources/Tfng/documentation/source/utn_Tfng.md

 The basic consonants are relatively obvious and can be discovered by viewing the Unicode charts.

+**Design**: There can be some design issues related to "dotted" characters especially when the design is similar.
+When these characters appear together, they can be difficult to read unless care is taken to change the size or spacing of the dots: <span class='akatab normal'>&#x2D30;&#x2D53;&#x2D3E;&#x2D46;&#x2D58;&#x2D30;</span>.
+The Neotifinagh design does not have as significant an issue: <span class='nototif normal'>&#x2D30;&#x2D53;&#x2D3E;&#x2D46;&#x2D58;&#x2D30;</span>

 ### <a id="vowel"></a>Vowels

 Vowels are not as clearly defined.
 Neo-Tifinagh does not have any special vowels.
 However, different traditional Tifinagh orthographies may demonstrate vowels using combining marks in different ways.
+These vowels are primarily used as an aid in learning to read.

 #### _SIL_